| CONTINUING

 reviewed and approved by the board may be exempt.
 Supporting documentation

 must be furnished to the board.
+License holders who list their

 status as "Retired" or "Inactive" and who further